oussLaklalech/fullstack-code-java-gradle/README.md

 - The HTTP poller is not implemented [OK]

 Frontend/Web track:
-- We want full create/update/delete functionality for services
+- We want full create/update/delete functionality for services [OK]
 - The results from the poller are not automatically shown to the user (you have to reload the page to see results) [OK]
-- We want to have informative and nice looking animations on add/remove services
+- We want to have informative and nice looking animations on add/remove services [OK]

 Backend track
 - Simultaneous writes sometimes causes strange behavior